eBay/TasCreed/docs/Features.md

 ## 0.4.0-RELEASE
 1. refactor EtcdBulletinStorage to distinguish different data types
-2. tumbler api spec
+2. TasCreed api spec
-3. refactor tumbler dependency lib, ebay related dependency can be replaced by external users
+3. refactor TasCreed dependency lib, ebay related dependency can be replaced by external users
 4. ebay related configuration wrapped in one file
 5. refactor to extract ebay related dependency from infra package